 When the peppers and onions are ready, pile them up on one side of the pan.
 Place the shrimp into the pan and cook, stirring, until the shrimp are firm and opaque throughout; 2 to 3 minutes.
 Transfer cooked shrimp to a plate.

-To finish, turn the heat to low, arrange the vegetables on the bottom of the skillet then stir in tequila, beer or stock and cook for 1 minute.
+To finish, turn the heat down to low, arrange the vegetables on the bottom of the skillet, stir in tequila, beer or stock, and cook for 1 minute.
 Take the pan off of the heat.
-Slice the chicken and steak then arrange the chicken, steak, and shrimp on top of the peppers and onions.
+Slice the chicken and steak then arrange the chicken, steak, and shrimp on the peppers and onions.
 Finish with a generous squeeze of lime.

 Serve the fajitas family style with more lime on the side as well as your favorite side dishes.